simonmichael/hledger_site/src/ledger.md

 ```
 -->

-### Period expressions

-hledger understands most Ledger period expressions, but you might find some
-variants that are not supported (if so, please report).

-hledger tends to require period expressions to start on a natural period boundary.
-So for example, most monthly-recurring expressions must begin on the first of a month.
-(There are some variants which avoid this restriction.)

 ### Value expressions

 hledger does not support value expressions, Ledger's embedded programming language.
 In particular, parenthesised amount expressions like `($10 / 3)` are not supported;
 these must be converted to explicit amounts (see ledger eval tip below).

+### Periodic transactions

+hledger understands most Ledger periodic transactions,
+but if you find some variants that are not supported, please report.

+hledger 1.28 tends to require periodic transactions to start on a natural period boundary,
+unless you use one of [these syntaxes](/1.28/hledger.html#intervals-with-custom-start-date).
+This will be fixed in 1.29.

+When you do specify a custom start date, hledger will start the transactions on that date.
+Ledger seems to always generate them on the period boundaries.

 ### Other differences